Washington Metropolitan Area Transit Authority: Metro construction and operation

-Impacts of the Great Recession
+Great Recession

 In response to a demand for immediate repayment of a $43 million debt, WMATA sought a temporary restraining order against the KBC Bank Group.
 KBC claimed that the WMATA was in technical default of a contract following the collapse of American International Group, which had guaranteed the loan that KBC made to WMATA in 2002.
 The contract involved the sale to KBC of WMATA's rail cars, which were then leased back to WMATA.
 The transit agency asked for an injunction from the U.S. District Court for the District of Columbia on October 29, 2008.

 After three days of negotiations in federal court, Judge Rosemary M. Collyer announced a settlement on November 14, 2008.
 WMATA had 14 similar lease agreements with other financial institutions when the KBC case went to trial.
 Waivers were requested from the banks to allow WMATA time to replace AIG with another insurer or guarantees by the federal government.

 In 2009, WMATA issued two new series of municipal bonds bringing its total outstanding bonds to $390.9 million, as of June 30, 2010.
-This includes $55 million of Build America Bonds issued in 2009 under the American Recovery and Reinvestment Act of 2009 that are partially subsidized by the federal government.
+This includes $55 million of Build America Bonds issued in 2009 under the American Recovery and Reinvestment Act of 2009 that are partially funded by the federal government.

 However, most of the system's debt is financed directly by each local jurisdiction.
 In addition, WMATA was authorized to receive $202 million in grants from the federal government for American Recovery and Reinvestment Act projects.
 The funds are spent in 30 projects which include information technology, facilities maintenance, and vehicles and vehicle parts.